parkersruth/parkersruth.github.io/content/_index.md

 # Teaching

+### AI in Medicine High School Summer Program
+In summer 2026, I designed and led 2-week program with guest speakers, lab tours, and project work.
+I delivered workshops teaching biomechanics, computing, design, and AI for medicine

 ### Human-Computer Interaction: Foundations and Frontiers
 In winter 2024 I was a course assistant for Stanford CS 347.
 I led weekly discussion sections on seminal literature in human-computer interaction.
 I supported writing quizzes and grading reading reflections.
 I presented a lecture on HCI+Health.